Fireinthesky1/FPGA_SAP_CPU/README.md

 # NES_Clone
- A working clone of NES hardware written in Verilog
+ A clone of NES hardware written in Verilog

 # Objectives
  1) Create a memory bus for the cpu